-Sweden votes amid heated debate on immigration
+Sweden votes amid heated national debate on immigration

 -

-Sweden votes amid heated debate on immigration
+Sweden votes amid heated national debate on immigration

 Polls have opened in Sweden’s general election in what is expected to be one of the most unpredictable races in the country for decades, amid heated debate on immigration.